szuminyu/CovidSocial/README.md

 Covid-19 Social Conversation and Press Tracking
 ===========

 CovidSocial provides social conversation and press tracking regarding Covid-19/coronavirus.
 This is a PR emergency project at DKC Analytics.
+You might find it most useful for tasks involving generating and distributing reports about Covid-19 by running main.py.

-You might find it most useful for tasks involving generating and distributing reports about Covid-19.
 Typical usage often looks like this:

     #!/usr/bin/env python